-Ideally, you want to get a number of different people to read your essay, and they should all possess different levels of familiary with you and your work.
-What I typically suggest is getting at least one family member, one close friend, and one acquaintance to read your essay.
-If you can also add a stranger to the list (like, for example, an admissions consultant who doesn’t know you outside of your application materials) that would be even better!
+Ideally, you need a number of different people to read your essay!
+All of them should possess different levels of familiarity with you and your work.
+We suggest getting at least one family member, a close friend, and an acquaintance to read your essay.
+If you can tack on a stranger to the list, that would be even better!
 What stranger would even want to read your essay?
 All of our admissions consultants would love to read it over and give you professional and qualified feedback.

 - A close friend will know your recent life experiences well (probably better than a family member) and, if they don’t, will ask you to tell them about the experiences in your essay after reading it.
 Close friends are good for catching missed details, and having you retell the story will likely let you consider it from a different perspective, making sure you’ve included all the relevant plot points.

 Of course, having someone read your essay and give you their opinion on the story you’re telling is fantastic.
-But one of the great things about having others read your essay is that you can have a fresh pair of eyes take a look at everything in your essay, from topic choice to spelling, and everything in between.
-Remember when you self-edited your essay?
+One of the great things about having others read your essay is that you can have a fresh pair of eyes take a look at everything in your essay including topic choice to spelling, and everything in between.
+Remember you self-editing your essay?
 Ask your readers to keep all of those things in mind, too.
 Since they haven’t been staring at the essay endlessly for the past few weeks (or months), they are much more likely to catch any errors you may have missed.

 It’s hard to let go of the fact that, at the end of the day, every single suggestion and criticism (constructive as it may be) is aimed at something you wrote about yourself.
-It’s hard to not get offended and you’ll definitely feel the need to justify your choices and defend your writing.
+It’s hard to not get offended and you may feel the need to justify your choices and defend your writing.
 However, keep in mind that these are not personal attacks.
-Yes, they are comments about things in which you had a direct hand, but they’re not meant to be belittling or negative–on the contrary, all of the feedback you’re getting will be aimed at making your essay even better, not worse!
-Take it all in stride, smile politely, and then give each suggestion due consideration.
-Remember: It’s not at attack–it’s all meant to help.
+Yes, they are comments about things in which you had a direct hand, but they’re not meant to be belittling or negative.
+No, on the contrary.
+All of the feedback you’re getting will be aimed at making your essay even better, not worse!
+Take it in stride, smile politely, and then give each suggestion due consideration.
+Remember that it’s not at attack, it’s meant to help.

 Don’t forget that you don’t have to take all of their suggestions!
-At the end of the day, you have the option to only implement those suggestions with which you agree.
-You don’t have to agree with all of them–heck, you don’t even have to agree with any of them!
+At the end of the day, implement the suggestions you agree with the most.
+You don’t have to agree with all of them.
+Heck, you don’t even have to agree with any of them!
 Remember, though, that the feedback coming from your readers is valuable since it will likely emulate the impressions and feelings of law school admissions readers later.
-That’s why you’re having others read your essay is to get this valuable feedback and potentially craft a better essay as a result.
+The purpose of having others read your essay is to get this valuable feedback and potentially craft a better essay as a result.
 Don’t lose sight of that.
-Look at this as an exercise in humility and acceptance–sometimes, those outside the stressful law school application bubble have a better understanding of it all than those who have been stuck inside it for months on end.
+Look at this as an exercise in humility and acceptance.
+Sometimes, those outside the stressful law school application bubble have a better understanding of it all than those who have been stuck inside it for months on end.